A Master Planned Community in Durango, Colorado

 John Mace

-After graduating from the University of South Florida, I was relocated to Durango for a position with a Fortune 500 company — and it was love at first sight.
-Since 2010, I've worked, played, got married, and started a family here.
-I bring an extensive background in marketing, sales, and good old-fashioned customer service to every transaction.
-My business is built on relationships, not volume, and I thrive on the critical thinking and creative problem-solving that real estate demands.
+After graduating from the University of South Florida, I was relocated to Durango for a position with a Fortune 500 company, and it was love at first sight.
+Since 2010, I have worked, played, got married, and started a family here.
+I bring an extensive background in marketing, sales, and good old fashioned customer service to every transaction.
+My business is built on relationships, not volume, and I thrive on the critical thinking and creative problem solving that real estate demands.

-Whether you're relocating from out of state, buying your first home, looking for a low-maintenance lock-and-leave, or selling to move up, I provide a hands-on, high-communication experience.
-No team handoffs, no call centers — you work directly with me from our first conversation through closing and beyond.
+Whether you are relocating from out of state, buying your first home, looking for a low maintenance lock and leave, or selling to move up, I provide a hands on, high communication experience.
+No team handoffs, no call centers.
+You work directly with me from our first conversation through closing and beyond.